Complaints and advocacy

 - The Office of the Public Advocate protects the rights and interests of people with reduced mental capacity and their carers - phone 8342 8200 or 1800 066 969.

-- The Aged Rights Advocacy Service helps consumers of aged care services and their carers with service-related issues or abuse of older people - phone 8232 5377 or email.
+- The Aged Rights Advocacy Service helps consumers of aged care services and their carers with service-related issues or abuse of older people - phone 8232 5377 / 1800 700 600 or email: email@example.com.

-- The Community Visitor Scheme provides patients of mental health treatment centres, and residents with a disability living in disability accommodation, their carers and family members, with advocacy and assistance to ensure services are responsive and appropriate to patient and residents needs - phone 1800 606 302.
+- The Community Visitor Scheme provides patients of approved mental health facilities, residents with a disability living in state-run disability accommodation, clients under guardianship of the Public Advocate who are participants of the NDIS, and their carers and family members, with advocacy and assistance to ensure services are responsive and appropriate to patient and resident needs - phone 1800 606 302 or email: firstname.lastname@example.org.

-If, after all reasonable steps have been taken, you are still not satisfied with the outcome, contact the Health and Community Services Complaints Commissioner on 8226 8666 or 1800 232 007.
+If, after all reasonable steps have been taken, you are still not satisfied with the outcome, contact the Health and Community Services Complaints Commissioner on 8226 8666 / 1800 232 007.